19 pagan symbols and their meanings

 In many pagan traditions, seven is a sacred number, and this symbol can be used to represent different sets of seven things depending on a person’s beliefs or tradition.

-The spiral-goddess is commonly used by Wiccans, as a sign of life.
+One of the pagan symbols is the spiral-goddess and it is commonly used by Wiccans, as a sign of life.
 The spiral is a representation of the continuing cycle of life, death, and rebirth.

 The spiralling line can be seen as the constant path of life and has been found in different contexts throughout history.
 Spirals can also be found in nature, for example, galaxies and seashells.

 This ancient symbol has been used in many of the world’s religions.
 Many people know of the world tree mentioned in Norse mythology, Yggdrasil.
 It connects all of the different worlds together and is the centre of the universe in Norse mythology.